AI-27001guided trial

 Prefer to talk it through?

-If you are reworking an SoA or Annex A mapping, compare notes.
+If you are reworking an SoA or Annex A mapping, talk to AI-27001.

 A lot of Annex A pain comes from trying to preserve old 2013 structure for too long.
-If you are reviewing your mapping, I’m happy to compare notes on what usually needs the closest attention.
+If you are reviewing your mapping, our team can talk through what usually needs the closest attention.

 See the free ISO 27001 evidence review